IBA – Transparency Notification

 Summary of the notification

-In its notification, BlackRock, Inc. has notified, that following an acquisition of voting rights and an acquisition of equivalent financial instruments, its total holding in IBA SA has crossed upwards the 1% threshold.
+In its notification, Paladin Asset Management Investmentaktiengesellschaft mit TGV has notified, that following an acquisition of IBA shares with voting rights, its total holding in IBA SA has crossed upwards the 2% threshold.

 Content of the notification